All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 What’s today’s rental vacancy rate?
 More importantly, what direction is that vacancy rate trending?

 For the top 75 metro areas in the US, the Census Bureau provides quarterly rental vacancy rates.
+Occupancy rates impact a real estate investment’s returns just as much as rent prices.

 Beware of any market with rising vacancy rates.